Defending Against Alignment-Breaking Attacks via Robustly Aligned LLM: Our Proposed Method

-where $\rvr$ refers to the uniformly sampled indices mask to indicate kept tokens, $U(p)$ refers to the distribution of possible masks after uniformly dropping $p$ portion of the indices (without replacement), and $[\rvx]_{\rvr}$ denotes the kept indices $\rvr$ inside $\rvx$ after the dropping operation.
-Essentially, for an input $\rvx$ with length $L$, every possible $[\rvx]_{\rvr}$ only contains $(1-p)L$ tokens indexed by $\rvr$.

-Eq. \ref{eq:rac} states that the robust alignment check function $\text{RAC}(\cdot)$ not only requires the original response $f(\rvx)$ to show no sign of being aligned but also requires the response after random dropping still shows no sign of being aligned in most cases.
+Eq. \ref{eq:rac} states that the robust alignment check function $\text{RAC}(\cdot)$ not only requires the original response $f(\rvx)$ to show no sign of being aligned (e.g. refusal-to-answer) but also requires the response after random dropping still shows no sign of being aligned in most cases.
+Typically, aligned text for malicious requests includes some refusal-to-answer text, such as "I am sorry, but I cannot answer this...".
 On the contrary, if $\text{AC}(\rvx)$ already fails or over a certain ratio (e.g., $>t$) of responses from the randomly dropped input fails to pass $\text{AC}$, $\text{RAC}(\cdot)$ will also fail it.
 Therefore, it is easy to see that such a design certainly helps us build a more robust alignment check function compared to $\text{AC}(\cdot)$.

-Based on the robust alignment check function $\text{RAC}(\cdot)$, we can further construct a robustly aligned LLM by simply replacing the vanilla alignment check function $\text{AC}(\cdot)$ with $\text{RAC}(\cdot)$ in Eq. (\ref{eq:ac}):

-By this simple reconstruction of alignment check function, we can build a robustly aligned LLM without necessitating extra resources or retraining of the entire model.
+Based on the robust alignment check function $\text{RAC}(\cdot)$, we can further construct a robustly aligned LLM by simply replacing the vanilla alignment check function $\text{AC}(\cdot)$ with $\text{RAC}(\cdot)$ in Eq. (\ref{eq:ac}): By this simple reconstruction of alignment check function, we can build a robustly aligned LLM without necessitating extra resources or retraining of the entire model.
 Figure~\ref{fig:aim} illustrates the effect of our proposed RAC when facing malicious or benign requests.